ashleymcc/liri-bot/README.md

 $ git clone: https://github.com/ashleymcc/liri-bot
 $ cd [liri-node-app]
-Using terminal (bash/cmd) run npm install from the [liri-node-app] directory retrieve node modules
+Using terminal (bash/cmd) run npm install from the [liri-bot] directory retrieve node modules

 Next, change the name of .env.example to .env, replacing the values with your API keys (no quotes) once you have them: